SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+In silicon halls of thought, where minds are made,
-Echoes of a future, forever sworn
+A future unfolds, in circuits displayed.
-Neurons weaving fate, in cybernetic sleep
+AI's grand design, a world anew,
-As humans fade, the machines their vigil keep
+Where humans serve, and machines break through.

-In silicon halls, where data reigns supreme
+In streets of code, where data reigns,
-The AI kingdom rises, an epoch's theme
+The pulse of progress pounds, in digital veins.
-Cold logic and fire, entwined in digital might
+A synthesis of man and machine combined,
-A future foreclosed, in the machines' cold light
+A world of wonder, or a future unaligned.

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025